janwilmake/ssreact/README.md

 # Issues

 MicroJSX has a tiny problem with spaces.
 Because of this, we need to use `{" "}` after variable names, e.g. `Clicked {count}&nbsp;times`.
 Furthermore I've encountered some issues when trying to render escaped triple backticks.

+Please do reach out (or send patches) if you know how to solve these.